rajdeep24/Work-Day-Scheduler/README.md

 The work-day-scheduler provides users a dynamic day planner to schedule events between 9am to 5pm.
 Time-blocks change colors based on present, past, and future events.
 Additionally, users saved events persist using client side local storage.

+We learned how to leverage third-party APIs to enhance our website's capabilities.
+Specifically, we used the moment.js library apply the date and time functionality.

 ## Tools Used

 - HTML